nionio6915/Euclid_Probe/README.md

 The same PCB is used for both the upper and lower half, and uses 4, 1/4x1/8 axial polarized magnets, an Omron D2F snap action switch, M2 & M3 mounting screws, and some other random bits and bobs you probably have laying about.

-The parts list specifies an Omron snap action switch: the subminiature size of the Onron D2F switches, their trigger point repeatability and overall reliablility makes them ideally suited for Z-Probed use.
-The circuit only uses the Normally Closed (NC) half of the switch as a momentary pushbutton, as no other submitiature packaged SPST momentary swtich was found to be as reliable as the Omron.
-Other switches of the same package size may also work, but their accuracy can not be predcited.
+The parts list specifies an Omron snap action switch: the most common subminiature size of the Omron D2F switches.
+The circuit only uses the Normally Closed (NC) half of the switch as a momentary pushbutto.
+Testing has shown that other switches of the same package size also work and their repetability is acceptable for use as a Z probe.
+Relaibility testing has shown name brand switches to have a standard of deviation of the trigger point on the order of 0.002mm, and no-name aliExpress and ebay generics to be be 0.008mm- that is a full order of magnitude better than BLTouch and its variants.

-The operating temperature range of most mainstream switches of this class are 85°C, so theoretically the probe should function in a heated chamber of 80°C.
+The operating temperature range of most mainstream switches of this class are 80°C, so theoretically the probe should function in a heated chamber of 60°C.

 ![CC-BY-NC-SA](/images/88x31.png)</br>
 Creative Commons Attribution-NonCommercial-ShareAlike